 Today, pharmaceutical companies must conduct drug discovery, development, and sales in a highly regulated environment with competition and pricing pressures increasing.
-Integrated management systems for quality control, quality assurance, compliance, and business improvement are critical elements for success in this complex and evolving environment.
-The cost of poor quality and the penalties for non-compliance are unacceptable in today's drug development business.
+Integrated management systems for guality control, guality assurance, compliance, and business improvement are critical elements for success in this complex and evolving The cost of poor quality and the penalties for non-compliance are environment. unacceptable in today's drug development business.
 Knowledge of effective quality management principles and practices is a critical part of getting things "right the first time."
 This course is an important part component of the M.S. concentration in Biotechnology Innovation and Regulatory Science.
-The purpose of the M.S. degree is to provide graduate students with an education in the important aspects of regulatory affairs, quality control and quality assurance.
-Individuals completing this program will be qualified for employment in regulatory affairs, quality control, and quality assurance departments in corporations or in analogous departments in academic institutions.
-This program also provides an enrichment in quality control and quality assurance to people who are already working in the field and seeking ways to improve their skills or differentiate themselves from their counterparts.
+The purpose of the M.S. degree is to provide graduate students with an education in the important aspects of regulatory affairs, guality control Individuals completing this program will be gualified for and quality assurance. employment in regulatory affairs, guality control, and guality assurance departments in corporations or in analogous departments in academic institutions.
+This program also provides an enrichment in guality control and guality assurance to people who are already working in the field and seeking ways to improve their skills or differentiate themselves from their counterparts.
 The rationale of the course ties to the program's purpose.
 High quality and appropriate compliance (QA/QC) are essential for the viability of American industry, and academia as well.
-Almost daily, examples come to light showing the downside of poor quality or compliance: operations or organization closed, fines levied, careers affected, public images besmirched, credibility lost.
+Almost daily, examples come to light showing the downside of poor guality or compliance: operations or organization closed, fines levied, careers affected, public images besmirched, credibility lost.
 Interestingly, the pharmaceutical industry staff for QC and QA are most often recruited from operations areas; few have any formal education on the policy and regulations and core principles of their new professions...and most all have no detailed knowledge on specific skills for the job.
 In fact, only a few formal QA/QC education programs exist in America.
-The initial target audience for the Biotechnology Innovation and Regulatory Science M.S. program includes regulatory affairs, quality control, or quality assurance professionals who are already in the field and seeking a continuing education experience in order to grow their knowledge or a way to differentiate themselves from their counterparts in an organization.
+The initial target audience for the Biotechnology Innovation and Regulatory Science M.S. program includes regulatory affairs, guality control, or guality assurance professionals who are already in the field and seeking a continuing education experience in order to grow their knowledge or a way to differentiate themselves from their counterparts in an organization.
 This course builds on our core technical strengths, integrates professional competencies, and capitalizes on biotechnology and innovation to equip the next generation of leaders in regulatory science.